no-nonsense-dev/use-form/README.md

           handleErrors({
             firstName: 'First name must not be the same as last name' })
-          // Don't forget to return false if test does not pass: return false
+          return false // Don't forget to return false if test does not pass:
-          //
         } else if (value.length < 2) {
           handleErrors({
             firstName: 'First name must be at least 2 characters long'